sam14432/cmp/Relevant fork of Appnexus CMP.md

 # Relevant fork of Appnexus CMP

 This fork contains some custom functionality for supporting "non IAB vendors" + custom UI behavior.
-We'll keep it synced with the official/upstream project on regular basis.
+We'll keep it synced with the official/upstream project whenever we deem the official changes appropriate.

 ### Sample usage with explanations